-Most of us were raised with the notion that talking about money is vulgar, even with your significant other.
-There are many instances where this may be true.
-But like with anything else, taking this to the extreme can have long-term consequences, especially when it comes to your future relationship as husband and wife.
+Most of us were raised with the notion that talking about money, even with your significant other, is vulgar.
+There are instances when this may be true, but when it comes to your future relationship as a couple, as husband and wife, it’s a must.

 Couples talking about money

 In a 2018 article, Marketwatch discussed how “financial disagreements predicted divorce more strongly than other common problem areas like disagreements over household tasks or spending time together.”
 It also highlighted data released by financial firm TD Ameritrade, which found that “41% of divorced Gen Xers and 29% of Boomers say they ended their marriage due to disagreements about money.”

 Relationships are hard enough but while money can be a deeply uncomfortable topic to discuss with your significant other (especially if both parties are coming from drastically different socio-economic backgrounds) it’s a necessary one.
 This is especially true if you are looking to build a life with this person.